 I recently had the opportunity to participate in a presentation for WorldMark by Wyndham.
-While I’ve been through timeshare presentations before, and Sebastian sat through a Westin Vacation Ownership presentation fairly recently, I took advantage of an offered incentive to get a closer look at Wyndham’s timeshare product and presentation.
+While I’ve been through timeshare presentations before and sat through a Westin Vacation Ownership presentation fairly recently, I took advantage of an offered incentive to get a closer look at Wyndham’s timeshare product and presentation.

-For those who may not know, a timeshare is a property with divided ownership and usage.
+For those who may not know, a timeshare is divided ownership and usage property.
 This means that multiple people own the rights to use the property and are allotted time for use every year.

 Although many major hotel chains offer timeshare products, they are all slightly different and I wanted to see how WorldMark by Wyndham ownership worked.
 I was also interested in the presentation and the tactics used to try and convince people to buy into their product.

 The following describes not only the program but my experience in the presentation and what you can expect if you ever decide to participate in one.

 WorldMark by Wyndham was different than other timeshare experiences I’ve had, but is it worth the cost?

 Read on for my thoughts on whether this program is worth it and who might benefit from it.

 What Is Worldmark by Wyndham?